"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Discussion

 \subsection{Recommendations}

-\textbf{Broaden Disclosure Policies.} AI firms with no disclosure channel (36\%) should at least publish an email contact for bug reports.
-Ideally, these firms would also add a safe harbor to ease the concerns of researchers who often face hostility~\cite{sriramulu2025poster}.
-Finally, there are likely firms running VDPs who should be financially rewarding researchers for their time.
-Even though these recommendations apply to non-AI vendors, they are low hanging fruit for AI firms.
+\textbf{Broaden Disclosure Policies.} AI vendors with no disclosure channel (36\%) may be early-stage startups that have not yet built out formal security processes, as vulnerability maturity develops with experience~\cite{sridhar2021cybersecurity}.
+Such firms should at least publish an email contact for bug reports.
+The vendors that operate a VDP (16\%) without offering rewards should consider financially compensating researchers for their time.
+It is less clear whether the 45\% of AI vendors that do not mention AI vulnerabilities should clarify whether such vulnerabilities are in or out of scope.
+Answering this requires a qualitative study involving AI vendors.

-\textbf{Communicate Best Practices.} Vendors are struggling to balance encouraging AI submissions against the volume of reports that have no security implications.
-This is clearest when vendors declare jailbreaking and prompt injection as out of scope unless, for example, the vulnerability leads to RCE.
-While this is understandable, the current fragmented approach is highly confusing for researchers.
-The industry should share best practices and standardize wherever possible in order to set industry-wide norms that researchers can follow to predict which bugs yield pay-out.
+\textbf{Clarify Supply Chain Reporting Channels.} Many AI applications rely on foundation models, which means AI vulnerabilities in their products may actually affect models that application vendors do not control.
+This may explain why more model providers maintain AI disclosure programs (48\%) than do other AI vendors (17\%).
+Researchers may not know whom a vulnerability report should be sent to, especially if the foundation model dependency is not transparent.
+AI application vendors need to either run a disclosure program and forward relevant reports to the model provider, or clearly disclose which AI services they depend on and point researchers towards their appropriate disclosure policy.

-\textbf{Monitor Safety Risks.} BBPs focus on upstream technical issues without recognizing safety issues as in-scope, instead setting up dedicated emails for reporting.
-This allows vendors to track issues like abuse and hallucinations without committing to technical prevention, which is impossible given the pervailing approach~\cite{bender2021dangers}.
-Best practice involves a response protocol that stops individual users and also chats/features when the abuse becomes intolerable.
+\textbf{Monitor Safety Risks.} Content safety issues like discrimination, toxicity, and misinformation account for 41\% of publicly reported AI incidents (see Figure~\ref{fig:mit}).
+Yet just 5\% of vendors consider these kinds of issues as in-scope for vulnerability reporting.
+Content safety is declared out-of-scope via reasoning like ``abuse risks are often inherent to [AI] product features''.
+Rather than argue these issues should be in-scope, we recommend that vendors at least track and monitor safety-related issue trends via dedicated safety reporting mechanisms and usage monitoring.
 OpenAI's malicious use reports are a step in the right direction\footnote{\url{https://openai.com/global-affairs/disrupting-malicious-uses-of-ai-june-2025/}}, but data sharing should allow external researchers to empirically study the harm and how to calibrate the threshold.